vgherard/kgrams/cran-comments.md

-## kgrams v0.2.0
+## kgrams v0.2.1

-Minor version update, with marginal feature improvements and documentation updates.
+This is a patch release fixing the failure in CRAN tests following the recent updates to the waldo package - cf. #32.

 The package has been checked through the Win-builder and Mac-builder, as well as with the RHub service.

 R CMD CHECK consistently produce a NOTE: